boshetyn/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 **Battery Level**

-Battery level reporting is a setting that can be enabled to return the current battery level of pod communicaton devices like the OrangeLink and EmaLink.
+Battery level reporting is a setting that can be enabled to return the current battery level of pod communicaton devices like the OrangeLink, EmaLink or DiaLink.
 The RileyLink hardware is not capable of reporting its battery level.
 The battery level is reported after each communication with the pod, so when charging a linear increase may not be observed.
 A manual refresh will update the current battery level.
 When a supported Pod communicaton device is disconnected a value of 0% will be reported.

   * **RileyLink hardware is NOT capable of report battery level**
-  * **Use battery level reported by OrangeLink/EmaLink Setting MUST be enabled in the Omnipod settings to reporting battery level values**
+  * **Use battery level reported by OrangeLink/EmaLink/DiaLink Setting MUST be enabled in the Omnipod settings to reporting battery level values**
-  * **Battery Level ONLY works for OrangeLink and EmaLink Devices**
+  * **Battery Level ONLY works for OrangeLink, EmaLink and DiaLink (firmware BLE 2.8 or higer) Devices**
   * **Battery Level reporting MAY work for other devices (excluding RileyLink)**
   * **SMS** - Returns current battery level as a response when an actual level exists, a value of n/a will not be returned.
   * **Nightscout** - Battery level is reported when an actual level exists, value of n/a will not be reported